Skip to content

 Northwest Indian College is an important part of the Nez Perce community.
 The College offers a variety of educational programs to meet academic, vocational and cultural needs.
 The NWIC Extended Campus brings those programs conveniently into the community.

-At NWIC-Nez Perce, students are encouraged to develop themselves and discover ways to contribute to their communities and families.
+At the NWIC Nez Perce Extended Campus Site, students are encouraged to develop themselves and discover ways to contribute to their communities and families.
 They learn ways to understand and support the goals of the Nez Perce tribe, especially in the areas of self-governance, as well as social and economic well-being.

 Mailing address: